-Early replacement / Retrofit: The baseline for this measure is the efficiency of the existing heating and cooling equipment for the assumed remaining useful life of the existing unit and a new baseline heating and cooling system for the remainder of the measure life (as provided in table above except for Gas Furnace where new baseline assumption is 90% due to pending standard change).
+Early replacement / Retrofit: The baseline for this measure is the efficiency of the existing heating and cooling equipment for the assumed remaining useful life of the existing unit and a new baseline heating and cooling system for the remainder of the measure life (as provided in table above).
 Note that in order to claim cooling savings, there must be an existing air conditioning system.